Home Get Involved Westminster 100 Club

 What would happen if St Andrew's were not here

 Despite demand for high quality youth provision our continued existence is dependent on the generosity of grants and voluntary donations.
 The Club is a vital resource and is recognised by key Westminster figures.
-Councillor Steve Summers, The Lord Mayor of Westminster 2016-2017 said: "I can't imagine how many lives St Andrew's Club has changed in the course of 150 years."
+Councillor Ruth Bush, The Lord Mayor of Westminster 2019-20 said: "There is knife crime, there is gang crime, there is gun crime.
+All of those things are deeply, deeply troubling and disturbing, and a place like St Andrew’s Club makes it possible to draw people away, who are at risk of being drawn in.”

 Chris has been a member since the age of nine.
 He took part in football, boxing and karate and won a European bronze karate medal.
 He is the founder and CEO of a worldwide Social Fitness App, leads a health and fitness business and still regularly volunteers at the Club.
 He puts much of his success down to the values instilled at St Andrew's: "It all started from a small youth club I attended every day to stay out of trouble!"